-Promotion hearings last approximately one hour.
-The first part of each hearing consists of an optional oral presentation by the faculty member.
+Generally in person (in the Dean's office) but potentially via Google Meet if conditions warrant a virtual meeting, the review lasts approximately one hour.
+The first part of each review consists of an optional oral presentation by the faculty member.
 These presentations typically take fewer than five minutes; you should avoid needless repetition of information already submitted in the written materials.
 You may wish to: